Daanivd/msp3/README.md

     - Type
         - Four objects (string) for each dietary type (meat, fish, vegetarian, fish)
     - Allergens
-        - 14 objects (string) for each type of allergens
+        - 14 objects (string) for each type of allergen